KUTX Votes: Election 2024

 Find more information about Voting in Texas at VoteTexas.gov

 Need assistance at the polls, or need to report an issue with you polling place?
-Election Protection is a non-partisan group that stations their volunteers at many polling places.
-If there is no volunteer onsite, call 866-OUR-VOTE or visit their website.
+Election Protection is a non-partisan group that stations their volunteers outside many polling places.
+If there is no volunteer onsite, call them at 866-OUR-VOTE or visit their website

 Support KUTX’s ability to bring you closer to the music.